thansohn-CPSC349/covid-19/README.md

-# COVID-19 Project
+# COVID-19 Companion Website
-By: Tyler Hansohn
+Created by Tyler Hansohn for CPSC 349, Section 1

 Libraries Used:
 * React.JS